ccmlab-ubc/lab-manual/general-expectations.md

 # General Expectations

-Everyone can expect the lab to be a positive, tolerant, and collaborative environment.
+Everyone can expect the lab to be a positive, inclusive, and collaborative environment.
 That said, we each have the responsibilitiy of committing ourselves to creating, and maintaining, just such an environment.
 The lab is the people in it.

 ## What is grad school?